Wild-Bruins game preview: Broadcast info, statistics and analysis

 Sarah McLellan's preview:

-Opening bell: This is the first of two meetings this week between the Wild and Bruins, with Boston stopping by Xcel Energy Center on Saturday in both teams' last game before the NHL holiday break.
-Unsurprisingly, the Bruins (19-5-5) are atop their division and battling for the first seed in the Eastern Conference.
-They've picked up a point in four consecutive games and are 10-2-2 at home.
+Opening bell: If the rematch between the Wild and Bruins is half as entertaining as their game earlier this week, fans are in for a treat.
+The Wild rallied and then recovered from blowing a late late to overcome Boston 4-3 in overtime on Tuesday at TD Garden.
+Since then, the Wild (14-13-4) won again in overtime vs. Montreal by the same score while the Bruins weren't back in action until Friday at Winnipeg.

-Watch him: Bruins RW David Pastrnak's 17 goals and 24 assists for 41 points rank him among the top scorers in the league.
-Pastrnak has been especially productive on the power play, registering 18 points in that situation.
-He's certainly a player the Wild will have to be mindful of: Last season, Pastrnak had two goals and two assists in two games against them.
+Watch him: Wild LW Kirill Kaprizov is playing his best hockey of the season right now.
+After posting his first two-goal game vs. the Bruins, Kaprizov secured his first three-point effort since Oct.
+24 two nights later against the Canadiens.
+Overall, he's picked up six points in three games this week.

-Injuries: Wild D Jonas Brodin (upper body), RW Mats Zuccarello (upper body) and D Jared Spurgeon (lower body).
+Injuries: Wild D Jonas Brodin (upper body), RW Ryan Hartman (upper body), D Jared Spurgeon (lower body) and RW Mats Zuccarello (upper body).
 Bruins D Derek Forbort (lower body).

-Forecast: Although they fizzled in the first round of the playoffs last season despite finishing with the NHL's best record, the Bruins have returned as contenders.
-Their lineup is filled with experience, and their goaltending duo of Jeremy Swayman and Linus Ullmark is top-notch.
-Boston is also rested, not having played since Saturday.
-Simple, straightforward hockey should be the Wild's approach considering they're on the road and finishing up a back-to-back.
-A locked-in Marc-Andre Fleury would also help; the goaltender is scheduled to play his 997th career game.
+Forecast: The tables have turned: Boston is finishing up a back-to-back on the road after the Wild were in that position on Tuesday.
+But the Wild winning in that situation is looking less surprising because of how well they're handling the adversity they're facing; they've lost just once since Brodin exited the lineup six games ago.
+Their perseverance is making them a tough matchup because they're never completely out of games.
+That could once again make them a handful for the Bruins, even with their talented goal scorers like RW David Pastrnak and LW Brad Marchand.

 . . .